Japanese Primer

 Answer: pe

 If it helps you memorize the kana, consider also writing the character a few times each time you see it in your spaced repetition tool.
 Note that Japanese characters have a stroke order, an official way to move your pen when writing characters.
-If you will write the kana, we recommend you look up the stroke order and follow it, although you can of course still produce the kana without it.
+If you will write the kana, I recommend you look up the stroke order and follow it, although you can of course still produce the kana without it.

 If you want to practice production, simply reverse the entry in your spaced repetition tool, flipping the question and the answer.
 Also, when you see the English pronunciation, write the character before checking the answer.